Dear Schulich Faculty and Staff,

 Enrolment with Permission: Students can register for a course if the number of enrolled students is below the cap.
 When a course is full, usually 45 for electives and 55 for core courses, students will sometimes ask an instructor to sign an Enrolment with Permission form.
 This is not allowed because a waitlist is created once a course is at capacity.
 The waitlist remains in effect for the first week of the semester, and students are given priority based on their position on the list.
 Instructors are only permitted to let students enroll in a course with a waitlist after the first week is complete, which is when the waitlist expires.
 If a student is on a waitlist for a course, instructors can encourage them to attend the first class to better prepare them to transition into the course if space permits.

 Student Academic Accommodations: Students with formal academic accommodations must register with Student Accessibility Services.
 Students whose accommodations pertain to exam-writing must register with SAS prior to the exam period and by the SAS exam deadline (TBD).
 To have accommodations in place for the start of Fall 2023, students are expected to register with SAS by Wednesday, August 9.
 Ultimately, it is students’ responsibility to be informed about and follow the registration/renewal process to keep their accommodations current.
+Instructors will be notified by email during the first week of term of any students with Letters of Accommodation.

 Adding Support Staff to Canvas: Please consider now whether you’ll be requesting that staff other than area administrative staff (e.g., RAs, Graders, Accessibility Support Staff, etc) be added to your Canvas course in fall.